itsyashpal2021/Messaging-App/README.md

 * Friend Requests.
 * Searching users and making friends
 * Text Chatting with friends.
-* Emoji support in chat.
+* Emoji support in the chat.
 * Unfriend feature.

 ## Future Work ##